-Set along a field with sea view, you can take a look at the most ancient Etruscan tombs at the Necropolis of San Cerbone.
-You can do the visit by yourself or following a guided tour that are scheduled every hour (for the moment the tours are in Italian and only twice a day there is an English tour).
+Set along a field with a sea view, you can take a look at the most ancient Etruscan tombs at the Necropolis of San Cerbone.
+You can do the visit by yourself or follow a guided tour that is scheduled every hour (for the moment the tours are in Italian and only twice a day there is an English tour).
 The passionate tour guides will tell you interesting stories about the Etruscans and bring you inside the biggest burial mound of the park, the “Tomba dei Carri” which is 28 meters in diameter.
-I strongly recommend you to follow the guides otherwise you won’t be allowed to enter in the mound for security reasons.
-Inside, archaeologists found rest of wheels and decorations in bronze and iron of ancient chariots, symbol that in Populonia lived a powerful Etruscan aristocracy.
+I strongly recommend you follow the guides otherwise you won’t be allowed to enter the mound for security reasons.
+Inside, archaeologists found the rest of the wheels and decorations in bronze and iron of ancient chariots, a symbol that in Populonia lived a powerful Etruscan aristocracy.

 The Necropolis of the caves

-Inside this beautiful tomb, they found rests of a top-rank young lady of 18 yo, wine amphora, candelabras (symbol of light and life), and cans of crystallize honey.
+Inside this beautiful tomb, they found the rest of a top-rank young lady of 18 yo, wine amphora, candelabras (symbol of light and life), and cans of crystallized honey.
 All these findings prove that probably this grave belonged to the priestess of Fufluns, the God of wine.
 Aren’t these stories exciting?

 The Centre of Experimental Archaeology